 Longer sessions do not automatically produce better results.
 Short, focused drills done daily outperform occasional marathon sessions.
 The brain consolidates spatial and pattern information during rest, so consistent repetition with recovery time is more effective than cramming.

 Chess visualization training builds the mental board that tactical, positional, and endgame play all rely on.
 The research is clear.
-Chase and Simon's chunking model, confirmed by 2024 neuroimaging, shows that visualization skill lives in domain-specific pattern libraries, not general memory capacity.
+Chase and Simon's chunking model, refined by Gobet and Simon's template theory and confirmed by Bilalić's fMRI work and 2024 neuroimaging, shows that visualization skill lives in domain-specific pattern libraries, not general memory capacity.
 Training those libraries takes 10 to 20 minutes a day of progressive drills, from square recognition through blindfold play.

 Sources